JSeph76/WebDev/README.md

 # WebDev
-Repo for my web development class.
+Repo for my web development class by Colt Steele.